 A continuation of the topics covered in EL127.
 Continued study of the National and Massachusetts Electrical Codes and fundamentals of electrical design.
 Topics include requirements for calculating branch circuit sizing and loading; principles of overcurrent protection; grounding and bonding; residential special purpose outlets; and Service-Entrance equipment and calculations.
 Laboratory included.
-Prerequisite EL127 with GPA of at least 2.00.
+Prerequisite EL127.
 (Offered in the spring and summer)